Nimrodda/lint-variant-baseline-gradle-plugin/README.md

 ### 3. Running lint

 After you generated the baseline files, run lint as you'd normally would.
-The plugin adds a task which is run prior to the lint task to copy the variant specific baseline file to the module root.
+The plugin adds a task which is run prior to the lint task to copy the variant specific baseline file to the path specified in lintOptions.baseline.

 For example: `./gradlew lintPaidRelease`.